 Coralline Algae

 Coralline algae are usually pink, although they can be a rainbow of shades.
-Potential colors include red, blue, yellow, purple, white, or gray.
+Colors include red, blue, yellow, purple, white, or gray.
 Whatever the hue, coralline algae should be welcomed.

-Hermit crabs will eat coralline algae, as it’s rich in protein and tasty.
-If you must remove coralline algae, empty your aquarium and dissolve it in vinegar.
+Coralline algae is rich in protein and flavorful, so hermit crabs will eat it.
+If you must remove coralline algae, empty the aquarium and dissolve it in vinegar.

 Cyanobacteria

 Cyanobacteria are technically not algae but bacteria.
-All the same, cyanobacteria are commonly referred to as ‘blue-green algae’ or ‘pond scum.’
+All the same, cyanobacteria are called ‘blue-green algae’ or ‘pond scum.’

-Typically, cyanobacteria are caused by changes in airflow or excess light.
+Changes in airflow or excess light cause cyanobacteria.
 Irregular cleaning of water will also lead to cyanobacteria.
 As uneaten food or waste dissolves, they become bacteria.

 Cyanobacteria create a musty, earthy smell.
-If you notice this aroma in your aquarium, watch for any signs of these bacteria.
-Empty your aquarium and scrape away any growth, then treat the cause.
+If you notice this aroma in your aquarium, check for signs of these bacteria.
+Empty the aquarium and scrape away any growth.
+Then, treat the cause.

 Red Slime Algae

 Red slime algae are another form of cyanobacteria.
 You’ll find these algae in saltwater aquariums.
-Red slime algae can be invasive and unsightly, and poor water maintenance will magnify growth.
+Red slime algae can be invasive and unsightly, and poor water maintenance will lead to elevated growth.

-Left untreated, red slime algae quickly multiply and spread, forming a layer of slime all over the aquarium.
-Hermit crabs may eat red slime algae but not always.
+Left untreated, red slime algae quickly multiply and spread, forming a layer on the aquarium.
+Hermit crabs may eat red slime algae, but not always.

 As bottom-feeding scavengers, hermit crabs will consume detritus found in an aquarium, and they’ll remain contented if other foods supplement the algae.